Total Processing is now part of

 Want to know more?
 Then check out our blog about interchange pricing versus blended pricing.

-A chart showing the difference between blended and interchange fee pricing structures.
+A chart showing the difference between blended and interchange pricing structures.

 Interchange fees regulation